 Historically, occupational therapists have been in high demand, and that demand is rising.
 New professionals are needed, particularly those skilled in working with the growing population of older adults.
 In that area and many others, WMU occupational therapy graduates have distinct advantages:

-- Doctor of Occupational Therapy (OTD) will be available summer II 2020.
+- Doctor of Occupational Therapy (OTD) launched in summer II 2020.

 - Available in Kalamazoo and Grand Rapids.